The day will come when abuse will go

 Thanks to everybody who makes our mission possible, including:

 We’re grateful to receive 9 out of 10 dollars that support our mission from individual donations from people like you.
 Thank you.
-We’re also grateful to the organizations that make our work possible.
+We’re also thankful to the organizations that make our work possible.

 Protecting children means happier, healthier lives.